kirklin/caption2md/README.md

 ## Usage

-1. Place your SRT files in the `srt` directory
+1. Place your AI-generated SRT files (such as those from Google Gemini) in the `srt` directory
 2. Run the script:

 ```bash